Interior design alum Andee Hess ’03 was featured in Portland Monthly’s 2016 Design Annual.

 This news item is an excerpt from an article titled Interior Designer Andee Hess Puts the Portland Aesthetic on the National Map published in Portland Monthly, October 2016. >> Read the full article on PDXMonthly.com

-Andee Hess earned a B.F.A. in Interior Design from Marylhurst University in 2003.
+Andee Hess earned her bachelor’s degree in interior design from Marylhurst University in 2003.
 She worked four years at Skylab Architecture before starting her own firm, Osmose Design, in 2007.